scarborough-courtney/ohimanual/tutorials/use_tbx_to_modify_pressures_resilience.md

 `pressures_matrix.csv` maps the different types of ocean pressures (columns) with the goals that they affect (rows).
 Adding a new pressures layer to `pressures_matrix.csv` requires adding a new column with the pressure layer name.

+**3a.
+Set the pressure category**

-**3a.** This step should simply be transferring previous decisions made by your team into the Toolbox format.
+This step should simply be transferring previous decisions made by your team into the Toolbox format.
 Each pressure category is calculated separately before being combined with the others, so it is important to register the new pressure with the appropriate category prefix decided by your regional assessment team.

+**3b.
+Identify the goals affected and set the weighting**

-**3b.** This step is also transferring prior decisions into the Toolbox format.
+This step is also transferring prior decisions into the Toolbox format.
 Mark which goals are affected by this new pressure, and then set the weighting.
 Pressures weighting by goal should be based on scientific literature and expert opinion (3=high pressure, 1=low pressure).

 ![](./fig/register_new_pressures.png)

+**3c. modify the resilience matrix (if necessary)**

-**3c.** [develop]
+[develop]

 ## Modifying resilience matrices